neozenweb/ethical-frenchie/content/blog/potty-train-your-frenchie.md

 **So please be patient and take your time with your new and ‘unskilled’ French bulldog, and to help you we have put together loads of information on how to train your French bulldog.**

 ## How To Crate Train Your French Bulldog
-{{< img-inline src="blog/potty-train-your-frenchie_1.gif" alt="Crate Train Your French Bulldog" >}} **Crate training is when you confine your Frenchie to a crate when you are unable to directly supervise him.** Also when you wish to teach your Frenchie to relieve themselves in the right area. **Develop a daily potty routine that includes leashing your Frenchie as soon as you wake up and telling him or her “let’s go potty!”
+{{< img src="blog/potty-train-your-frenchie_1.gif" alt="Crate Train Your French Bulldog" >}}

+**Crate training is when you confine your Frenchie to a crate when you are unable to directly supervise him.** Also when you wish to teach your Frenchie to relieve themselves in the right area. **Develop a daily potty routine that includes leashing your Frenchie as soon as you wake up and telling him or her “let’s go potty!”
 This will familiarise the phrase with your puppy when relieving itself.**

 Take you Frenchie outdoors to where you want him to use as a bathroom.
 He may be easily distracted and want to play so make sure you are firm with your instructions. **Praise your Frenchie with excitement when they relieve themselves in the correct place outside.
 If he does not “go potty” take him back into his crate and repeat every 10 minutes.**